 The effects of such a system do not end with the fact that some bad patents will issue.
 In addition, this arrangement will have important, perhaps pernicious, consequences for the shape of patent law itself.
-In any appeal from a denial by the PTO, the Federal Circuit has essentially two options: a) affirm the Patent Office's denial, or b) reverse the PTO and grant the patent.
-Before the PTO and grant the patent.
-PTO and grant the PTO followed.
-Patent law will remain unchanged.
+In any appeal from a denial by the PTO, the Federal Circuit has essentially two options: a) affirm the Patent Office's denial, or b) reverse the PTO and grant the patent.88 If the Federal Circuit affirms the PTO, it will likely do so based on governing circuit precedent, which the PTO followed.89 Patent law will remain unchanged.
 But if it reverses the PTO and grants the patent, it will necessarily have created a new precedent, one that supports a broader scope of patentability, and one that will exert an influence on Federal Circuit judges going forward.

-The strength of these new precedents - and thus the extent to which the boundaries of patentability expand - will depend on the reason for the Federal Circuit's departure from settled law.
-90 If the Federal Circuit has simply
+The strength of these new precedents - and thus the extent to which the boundaries of patentability expand - will depend on the reason for the Federal Circuit's departure from settled law.90 If the Federal Circuit has simply